angiemugo/PokeDex/README.md

  **Testing Framework:** XCTest
  **Third-party Libraries:**: Apollo, SDWebImage

 ## App Features
 [X] Display a list of Pokemon retrieved from the PokeAPI.
 Each Pokemon should display the name, image, and type(s).
-    - Using the apollo framork, I was able to group the two requests(get pokemons and get pokemon species) needed to get this information into one.
+    - Using the apollo framework, I was able to group the two requests(get pokemons and get pokemon species) needed to get this information into one.
 [X] Tapping a Pokemon in the list should display the Pokemon's detail view.
 The detail view should display the name, full image, type(s), abilities, and moves.
     - This information I got from the species endpoint [X] Allow the user to search for Pokemon by name.